-Please Note: Students cannot continue in placement if their WSIB form is not submitted by the deadline.
+Please Note: Students cannot continue in placement if their WSIB forms are not submitted by the deadline.

-Please refer to the Important Dates webpage for this deadline.
-For instructions on completing the WSIB form, refer to
+Please refer to the Important Dates webpage for the deadline.
+For instructions on completing the WSIB forms, refer to Appendix B.

-• The Last day of Practicum for each cohort is outlined on the webpage Placement dates by Student’s Program.
+> The last day of Practicum for each cohort is outlined on the Dates & Deadlines webpage.

 any missed practicum hours or days.

-Meeting Deadlines - If you are unable to meet any of the mid-term or final evaluation deadlines, please advise the Practicum Office prior to the due date.
+If you are unable to meet any of the midterm or final evaluation deadlines, please advise the Practicum Office prior to the due date.
 Delayed submissions impact the grade entry for students and their ability to register for courses in a timely manner.

 Students are encouraged to meet with Practicum Staff before the matching process begins to clarify any questions they have about the placements they are interested in.
 Students have the responsibility to review all placements available before identifying and ranking the placements they are interested in.
 The Practicum Coordinators consider each of the choices the students make and as a result students should be prepared for a placement in any of the placements they rank.